01 – Vision

 - Exclusive access to a selected network of coaching and mentoring experts

-- Personal support from a dedicated DB mindbox startup manager as an interface to the world of Deutsche Bahn (DB)
+- Personal support from a dedicated DB mindbox startup manager as an interface to the world of Deutsche Bahn & Autobahn

 - Optional: Working in our coworking space in the center of Berlin with 24/7 access